 Engineering managers and their teams use code to tackle some of the most important and complex challenges their companies face.
 It's therefore essential that they have strong problem-solving skills.

-If you’re interviewing at Facebook or Google, you’ll still need to show that you can write well in at least one programming language, can think in a structured way, and can apply good understanding to a range of coding and algorithm challenges (note that Amazon typically doesn't ask coding questions in engineering manager interviews).
+Amazon typically doesn’t ask coding questions in engineering manager interviews.
+But Facebook and Google still do so you’ll need to show that you can write well in at least one programming language, can think in a structured way, and can apply good understanding to a range of coding and algorithm challenges.

 We’ve analyzed Glassdoor data to provide you with a list of questions asked by Facebook and Google in engineering interviews.
 The list includes questions asked in regular (non-management) interviews, but you can expect the types of coding questions asked at the engineering manager level to be very similar.